-Menz Confectionery is the company behind one of South Australia’s most cherished sweet treats, the FruChoc – a cube of dried apricot and peach pulp, coated in chocolate.
+Menz Confectionery is the company behind one of South Australia’s most cherished sweet treats, the FruChoc – a globe of dried apricot and peach pulp, coated in chocolate.
 Despite marketing efforts over the years, FruChocs have never really taken off elsewhere in Australia (a bit like other South Australian specialties like Frog Cakes, Yo-Yo Biscuits and Bung Fritz sausage).

 The company traces its origins to a small grocery store and bakery opened in Wakefield Street, Adelaide, in 1850 by John (Johann) Menz and his wife Magdalena.
 Menz hailed from Hamburg, Germany.
 From the early days of European settlement, South Australia saw significant immigration from Germany and, by the time Menz arrived, there was a German-language newspaper and a German school, to which he eventually sent his sons.